torvalds/linux/Documentation/process/coding-style.rst

 and return NULL if that occurred.

-These generic allocation functions all emit a stack dump on failure when used without __GFP_NOWARN so there is no use in emitting an additional failure message when NULL is returned.
+These generic allocation functions all emit a stack dump on failure when used without __GFP_NOWARN so there is yes use in emitting an additional failure message when NULL is returned.

 15) The inline disease